moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 Updating the Plugin
 -------------------

-If any future changes occur with MoveIt! or IKFast, you might need to re-generate this plugin using our scripts.
+If any future changes occur with MoveIt or IKFast, you might need to re-generate this plugin using our scripts.
 To facilitate this, a bash script was automatically created in the root of your IKFast MoveIt package, named *update_ikfast_plugin.sh*.
 This regenerates the plugin from the OpenRAVE-generated .cpp solver file.

 Tweaking the creation process
 -----------------------------